 Why is it called Physics by the Lake?

 The very first EPSRC / IOP school in Condensed Matter Theory (in the late 90s) was held at the Charlotte Mason college in Ambleside, which at that time was part of Lancaster University.
 The presence of Windermere in the proximity of the college lent the school its distinctive moniker.
-The school was held each year until 2010 at the same venue, despite two name changes (to the University of Cumbria via St Martin’s College) in the intervening period.
+Apart from a brief excursion to darkest Wales, the school was held each year until 2010 at the same venue, despite two name changes (to the University of Cumbria via St Martin’s College) in the intervening period.

 In 2010, the University of Cumbria decided to close the college, and since then, the Condensed Matter Theory school has led a nomadic existence, first of all camping out at St Bees school in Cumbria for two years, before making the trek down to Chicheley Hall in rural Buckinghamshire in 2014 and Royal Berkshire in 2015.
 In 2016 and 2018 we were at Cumberland Lodge in Windsor Great Park.